 MM&M's Data Week: Demystifying one of pharma's biggest pain points

-Welcome to MM&M's Data Week, which directly ties in with "The Data Issue," the theme of our February print magazine.
+Welcome to MM&M's Data Week, which directly ties in with "The Data Issue," the theme of our February print magazine and the following features.

 It was at an MM&M event back in late 2013 that I got my first glimpse of how this industry feels about big data.